Andres9890/iagitbetter/README.md

    - Original repository URL and git provider information
    - First commit date as the creation date
    - API-fetched metadata (stars, forks, language, etc)
-   - Branch and releases information
+   - Branch, releases, and wiki information
 2. All repository files are uploaded preserving directory structure
 3. Provider directories like `.github/`, `.gitlab/`, `.gitea/` are preserved
 4. Branches are included (if archived with `--all-branches`)
 5. Release files are included (if requested)
 6. The git bundle is included
+7. Wiki bundle is included (if archived with `--include-wiki`)
-7. User/organization avatar is included
+8. User/organization avatar is included
-8. README.md is converted to HTML for the item description
+9. README.md is converted to HTML for the item description

 ### Archive Format
 - Identifier: `{owner}-{repo}-{timestamp}`
 - Title: `{owner} - {repo}`
 - Date: First commit date
-- Files: Complete repository structure, branches (if requested), releases (if requested), and git bundle
+- Files: Complete repository structure, branches (if requested), releases (if requested), wiki bundle (if requested), and git bundle

 ## Repository Restoration